 Separately, GBCI also announced this month that Chou received LEED Platinum certification for its architectural design, construction, and functioning of the building, earning 85 points—well above the 80 points required for the Platinum rating.
 Points are allotted in areas such as water efficiency, energy use, construction materials used, indoor environmental quality, and design innovation.
 Haas is also pursuing a third designation, WELL certification, given to buildings that promote user health and well-being.

 “Going for all three certifications at the highest level is incredibly ambitious,” Chandler said.
 “With WELL certification we hope to achieve a trifecta.
-We are so proud of the work that everyone has done to make Chou Hall the greenest business building in the country, and we hope that our work will inspire and guide all of the UC campuses and other institutions across the country.”
+We are so proud of the work that everyone has done to make Chou Hall the greenest academic building in the country, and we hope that our work will inspire and guide all of the UC campuses and other institutions across the country.”

 “A wonderful confirmation”

 TRUE Zero Waste certification levels include Certified, Silver, Gold, and Platinum.
-To achieve TRUE Platinum, the team earned 69 out of the 70 credits that they applied for, providing a narrative and evidence for each credit.
+To achieve TRUE Platinum, the Chou team earned 69 out of the 70 credits that they applied for, providing a narrative and evidence for each credit.
 Credits included everything from composting food scraps to tracking the purchase of environmentally preferred products to providing employees with access to zero-waste training to reducing the use of hazardous waste chemicals.

 Jessica Heiges, the Chou Hall Zero Waste Initiative student lead and a candidate for the Master’s of Development Practice program at the College of Natural Resources, called the certification “a wonderful confirmation that the enormous amount of hours that the community devoted toward the effort was finally validated.”